Randallkiddsr/python-beginners/README.md

 ### Data Structures

 **01**: Create a Python program that captures and displays a person's to­do list.
 Continually prompt the user for another item until they enter a blank item.
 After all the items are entered, display the to­do list back to the user.

+**02**: Create a dictionary that contains a list of people and one interesting fact about each of them.
+Display each person and their interesting fact to the screen.
+Next, change a fact about one of the people.
+Also add an additional person and corresponding fact.
+Display the new list of people and facts.
+Run the program multiple times and notice if the order changes.